domino-clj/domino-ui/README.md

                                              last-name)})]})
 ```

-The view declaration uses plain Hiccup to declare the scaffolding and uses components for interactive elements.
+The view declaration uses plain Hiccup to declare the scaffolding and uses domino-ui components for interactive elements.
 The schema can now be initialized calling the `:domino.ui.core/init-ctx` re-frame event:

 ```clojure
 (rf/dispatch-sync [:domino.ui.core/init-ctx :default-ctx default-schema {}])
 ```

+This event will initialize the domino engine with `domino/initialize` and parse/render the domino-ui components used in the views.

 Once the view is initialized, it can be used via the `:domino.ui.core/view` subscription: